zot/CubeCreate/docs/source/guide/compiling.rst

    Hit Configure once again, and Generate.

+   Or instead of running GUI for CMake, open cmd, go into cbuild directory, and do "cmake .. -DCMAKE_INSTALL_PREFIX=. -DCMAKE_CODEBLOCKS_EXECUTABLE='C:\\Program Files\\CodeBlocks\\codeblocks.exe' -G 'CodeBlocks - MinGW Makefiles'", that will take care of both configuring and generating (change path to codeblocks executable as needed).

 3. Navigate into CCROOT\\cbuild in your file manager, open the cbp file using Code::Blocks.

 4. Press CTRL+F9 in Code::Blocks to start build.